 Reformulating UK - European Relations After Brexit: Implications for the MENA region

-On November 13, Dr Mason gave a presentation at the Faculty of Economics and Political Science at Cairo University titled "Reformulating UK - European Relations After Brexit: Implications for the MENA region."
+On November 13, 2018, Mason gave a presentation at the Faculty of Economics and Political Science at Cairo University titled "Reformulating UK - European Relations After Brexit: Implications for the MENA region."
 The talk was attended by students and faculty in the Euro-Med program.

 BUE Students and Faculty visits MESC

-On 1 November 2018, Dr. Mason met with undergraduate political science students and faculty from the British University in Egypt to discuss the Diploma and MA Middle East Studies at AUC.
+On 1 November 2018, Mason met with undergraduate political science students and faculty from the British University in Egypt to discuss the Diploma and MA Middle East Studies at AUC.
 The morning event also included a broader discussion about preparing for further study, maximizing exposure to opportunities in the field, and general careers advice.

 Power Struggle in the Early Turkish Republic

-On Sept 19, Professor Hakan Özoğlu from the University of Central Florida gave a talk titled "Power Struggle in the Early Turkish Republic".
+On Sept 19, 2018, Professor Hakan Özoğlu from the University of Central Florida gave a talk titled "Power Struggle in the Early Turkish Republic".
 It focused on the transition period (1918-1923) from the collapse of the Ottoman Empire to the emerging of the Turkish Republic.
 Covering three major political/judicial maneuvers, it demonstrated how opposition to and within the emerging Turkish regime was addressed during those pivotal years, and how the resulting power struggle contributed to the form of the new state that arose.

 Professor Yahia Zoubir from KEDGE Business School in Marseille visits MESC

 In the Spring 2018 semester, Prof. Yahia Zoubir from KEDGE Business School in Marseille visited the Middle East Studies Center as Visiting Professor.
 During his time at the center, he engaged with students and gave a talk on 'Security Challenges in the Maghreb: The Nexus between Bad Governance and Violent Extremism' with particular reference to his personal and professional experiences of Algeria, Morocco, Tunisia, Libya, Mali and Niger.
-He also participated in a workshop on Mediterranean and transnational security which took place at the New Cairo campus in May 2018.
+He also participated in a workshop on the Mediterranean and transnational security which took place at the New Cairo campus in May 2018.
 He will also participate in an edited volume along with the other participants.

 Life Trajectories of Islamic Activists: from Egypt to South Africa

-On Sunday 13 May, Professor Abdulkader Tayob from the University of Cape Town gave an insightful talk about the life trajectories of Islamic Activists in Africa with a special focus on Egypt.
+On Sunday, May 13, 2018, Professor Abdulkader Tayob from the University of Cape Town gave an insightful talk about the life trajectories of Islamic Activists in Africa with a special focus on Egypt.
 Instead of studying religious activism in the form of collective movements, Tayob is more interested in understanding the diverse personal dimensions of activism as lived and practiced by the individual.
 Thus biographies, interviews and conversations become his main sources for understanding how, for instance, Muslim activists choose and stay within a certain religious group.
 As such, the talk raised important questions about Islam in Africa and the value of a 'biographical approach' to scholarship.

 Security Challenges in the Maghreb